Darius Morris: 2012–13 season

 Morris agreed to re-sign with the Lakers on July 2, 2012, and was named to the Lakers team for the July 13–22 Las Vegas NBA Summer League.
 During the Summer League, Morris led the Lakers in scoring and assists.
 On November 9, 2012, Darius Morris recorded 10 points, a career-high 5 rebounds, 5 assists, and 1 steal in a 101–77 Lakers win over the Golden State, backing up Blake, while Steve Nash was injured.
 On November 13, with both Blake and Nash injured, Morris made his first career start against the San Antonio Spurs.
 As a starter, Morris posted career highs of 31 minutes and 6 assists on November 16 against the Phoenix Suns.
 On December 4, Chris Duhon overtook Morris as the replacement starter.
 On December 16, Morris posted a career-high 15 points against the Philadelphia 76ers.
 A few nights later, Kobe Bryant praised him for his defensive effort.
 When Nash returned to the starting lineup on December 22, Morris started in place of Metta World Peace, who came off the bench.
 This was part of a common strategy employed by Lakers head coach Mike D'Antoni to play players out of position.
-While a starter, Morris' responsibility was to defend against the opponents' most dangerous perimeter player.
-On January 4, World Peace returned to the starting lineup in Morris' place.
+While a starter, Morris's responsibility was to defend against the opponents' most dangerous perimeter player.
+On January 4, World Peace returned to the starting lineup in Morris's place.
 Then in late January, Jodie Meeks replaced Morris in the rotation as Blake also returned to the rotation.

 On March 7, 2013, Morris was reassigned to the Los Angeles D-Fenders.
 He played for the D-Fenders on March 9, scoring 21 points and adding 6 rebounds, 2 assists and a steal.
 He was recalled on March 9, 2013.
 On April 3, 2013, the Lakers sent him to the D-Fenders once again.
 He was recalled the next day.
-On April 26 in the 2013 NBA Playoffs against the San Antonio Spurs, with Bryant, Nash, Blake and Meeks sidelined, Morris had his best day as a pro, tallying 24 points and 6 assists in a starting role.
+On April 26 in the 2013 NBA playoffs against the San Antonio Spurs, with Bryant, Nash, Blake and Meeks sidelined, Morris had his best day as a pro, tallying 24 points and 6 assists in a starting role.

 On June 28, the Lakers decided that they would not make Morris the $1.2 million qualifying offer prior to the July 1 deadline that would have been necessary to make him a restricted free agent.
-Although the team expressed interest in re-signing Morris at a lower priced contract and having him represent the team again in the summer league, he would become an unrestricted free agent at the deadline because the qualifying offer was not made.
+Although the team expressed interest in re-signing Morris at a lower-priced contract and having him represent the team again in the summer league, he would become an unrestricted free agent at the deadline because the qualifying offer was not made.